ros2/design/articles/140_topic_and_service_name_mapping.md

 ## Mapping of ROS 2 Topic and Service Names to DDS Concepts

 The ROS topic and service name constraints allow more types of characters than the DDS topic names because ROS additionally allows the forward slash (`/`), the tilde (`~`), and the balanced curly braces (`{}`).
-These must be substituted or otherwise removed during the process of mapping to DDS topic names.
+These must be substituted or otherwise removed during the process of converting the topic or service name to DDS concepts.
 Since ROS 2 topic and service names are expanded to fully qualified names, any balanced bracket (`{}`) substitutions and tildes (`~`) will have been expanded.
 Additionally any URL related syntax, e.g. the `rostopic://` prefix, will be removed once parsed.
 Therefore only forward slashes (`/`) need to be addressed when converting to DDS concepts.

 ### ROS Namespaces with DDS Partitions

-The proposed strategy to address the forward slashes (`/`) which are present in ROS names, is to separate the ROS name into the "namespace" and the "base name", and then place the entire namespace into a DDS partition and the remaining base name into the DDS topic name.
+The proposed strategy to address the forward slashes (`/`) which are present in ROS names, is to separate the ROS name into the "namespace" and the "base name", and then place the namespace, stripped of leading and trailing forward slashes (`/`), into a single DDS partition entry and the remaining base name into the DDS topic name.
 This addresses the issue because the ROS name's base name will not contain any forward slashes (`/`) by definition and so there are no longer any disallowed characters in the DDS topic name.
-The DDS partition will contain the ROS name's namespace, including any forward slashes (`/`) that make up the namespace, and that is acceptable because DDS partitions allow forward slashes (`/`) unlike the DDS topics.
+The DDS partition will contain the ROS name's namespace, including any forward slashes (`/`) that make up the namespace and were not at the beginning or the end of the namespace.
+That is acceptable because DDS partitions are allowed to contain forward slashes (`/`) unlike the DDS topics.

 This strategy also avoids DDS partitions from being exposed to the ROS API's.
 This is because the splitting of the ROS name into namespace and base name can occur inside the implementation of the ROS middleware interface, and so the ROS topic or service name will remain intact throughout the middleware agnostic code.